We test ride an older board model, the Firewire Potato-nator

 The board is designed for small to head-high surf.
-Surfed by an average-to-slightly above average surfer with 30 years surfing experience.
-Rider Weight is 190 lbs and preferred volume for a groveler is 34-35 cubic liters.
-The board tested is 5’8” x 20 1/2” x 2 3/8” with 33.9 cubic liters.
+I’m an average-to-slightly above average surfer with 35 years surfing experience.
+I weigh 190 lbs and for a groveler I like about 34-35 cubic liters.
+The board I tested is 5’8” x 20 1/2” x 2 3/8” with 33.9 cubic liters.
 The board was ridden with various quad setups and a knub trailer fin in all kinds of conditions.

 Waist-High and Under

 Mush: The board went well in these conditions, but required a lot of effort to get moving.
 For this range a further step-down (wider, thicker) design would be better.

 Hollow: With a little bit of push to the waves the Potato-nator picked up speed and I was able to make sections.
 Top turns are limited to fins-free slide maneuvers rather than rail carves since the board’s curve won’t really fit the wave at this size.

 Mush: The Potato-nator excelled in this size zone.
 Mushy waves had enough push for my weight and the volume of the board.
 Once down-the-line speed was generated the board was extremely fun and easy for foam-climbs and snaps.

 Hollow: Again here, the board fits best in lateral down-the-line surfing on small hollow waves.
 Coming down off the top, all that flat rocker forces the nose to poke.
 The thinner rails really help hold an edge when a hollow section pops up, much more so than boards of similar template and volume.